Getting Started Toolkit

-This is the original 40 page resource for both young writers and their educators.
+This 25 page resource is for both first time playwrights and experienced young writers.
 It includes:

 A road map for writing your #ENOUGH play

 Writing prompts to help spark the creative process

 Pro tips from professional playwrights

 Full submission guidelines, project timeline, posters to print and display at school and more!